nvalchemi.models.base.BaseModelMixin#

 adapt_output(model_output, data)[source]#

-Adapt external model output to the framework’s standard output format (ModelOutputs).
+Adapt external model output to ModelOutputs format.

 Parameters:

-• model_output (Any) – Raw output from the external model
+• model_output (Any) – Raw output from the external model.

-• data (AtomicData | Batch) – Original input data (may be needed for context/metadata)
+• data (AtomicData | Batch) – Original input data (may be needed for context/metadata).

 Returns:

 OrderedDict with expected output keys and their values (or None if not present).
+Tensors may be graph-attached.

 Return type: